Soluto/tweek/README.md

 #### Edit your first key

 After setting up our environment, we're going to create our first key.
-Keys in tweek are the most basic building blocks and they represent a container for dynamic value that affect feature behaviors.
+Keys in Tweek are the most basic building blocks, and they represent a container for dynamic value that affect feature behaviors.
-Our first key, will be a key that is responsible for the color of a "sign up" button.
+Our first key will be a key that is responsible for the color of a "sign up" button.

 - Open http://localhost:8081/login in browser.
 - Login